fraykate/team3/SQL_TESTING.md

   * When adding to db check that username is unique
   * Username criteria
   * Password criteria
-  *

 ## User profile
 ### Table Description
-  * Table will contain each user's saved movie information
+  * The user profile will be composed of 4 different tables that can be
+  * queried indiviually or joined together.
+The tables are: likes, dislikes,
+  * watched, and to_watch
 ### Table Columns
   * IDUser - unique id for user
-  * WatchedMovies - List of movies that the user has already watched
+  * WatchedMovie - Movie that the user has already watched
-  * ToWatch - LIst of movies that the user wants to watch
+  * ToWatch - Movie that the user wants to watch
-  * LikedMovies - List of movies that the user has watched and liked
+  * LikedMovies - Movie that the user liked
-  * DislikedMovies - List of movies that the user has watched and disliked
+  * DislikedMovies - Movie that the user has disliked
 ### Tests
-  * When trying to movie to list check for duplicates
+  * When adding a movie check for duplicates
   * Check that movies in LikedMovies aren't in DislikedMovies and visversa
   * Reference the Login Information table to ensure the user is valid.
   * Reference the Movies table to ensure the movie is valid.
-  *

 ## Movies
 ### Table Description